-In 2018, Blonder Tongue sold its facility to Jake Brown Road, LLC ("Jake Brown") and then leased the facility back.
-As a condition of sale, Jake Brown required \$130,000 to be placed in escrow to satisfy a condition imposed upon Jake Brown by its lender in connection with the "possible need" for certain repairs to the roof and parking lot of the leased premises.
+In 2018, Blonder Tongue sold its facility to Jake Brown Road and then leased the facility back.
+On the eve of closing, and as a condition of sale, Jake Brown required \$130,000 to be placed in escrow to satisfy a condition imposed upon Jake Brown by its lender in connection with the "possible need" for certain repairs to the roof and parking lot of the leased premises.
 The sales agreement, as amended, required Jake Brown and Blonder Tongue to meet within thirty days to address any needed repairs.
 That meeting never occurred.
-Thereafter, Jake Brown has not conducted any repairs, and the \$130,000 has not been returned despite previous requests there for.
-The roof is covered by a warranty and repairs, if any, are covered by the warranty or have been paid for directly by Blonder Tongue.
-Blonder Tongue has from time to time made repairs to the parking lot at its own expense.
-Throughout the relationship, Blonder Tongue has repeatedly raised the issue and requested return of the funds, which Jake Brown has withheld for more than four years, in violation of the terms of the lease.
-As a result, Blonder Tongue has withheld rent payments in the amount of the \$130,000 escrow balance.
+Thereafter, Jake Brown has not conducted any repairs, and the \$130,000 has not been returned.
+Instead, the subject roof repairs were covered by warranty, and Blonder Tongue completed repairs to the parking lot at its own expense.
+Throughout the relationship, Blonder Tongue has repeatedly raised the issue and requested return of the funds, which Jake Brown has withheld for more than four years, as well as other amounts that were assessed by Jake Brown Road.
+In response, Blonder Tongue has withheld rent payments in the \$130,000 amount held in escrow.
 Jake Brown has filed an action for eviction and rent it claims it is owed in New Jersey state court.
-Blonder Tongue has responded by asserting the offset that serves as the basis for its withholding of rent.
-On June 23, 2023, the New Jersey court set July 12, 2023, for trial.
-While litigation is inherently uncertain, Blonder Tongue believes it has valid defenses to the allegations asserted against it, and it plans to vigilantly defend against the action.
+Blonder Tongue has responded by asserting the offset that serves as the basis for its withholding of rent, and also by filing an action against Jake Brown Road in New Jersey state court for breach of contract related to the escrow funds and other assessed amounts.
+Neither of the matters have been scheduled for trial.
+While litigation is inherently uncertain, Blonder Tongue believes it has valid defenses to the allegations asserted against it and that it should prevail on its claims against Jake Brown Road.